 Below is a description of the key work and supply contracts TAP awarded and the main steps in the project’s procurement process.

 Overview of contracts awarded by TAP

-TAP awarded large package contracts for onshore and offshore construction of the pipeline as well as other services and items.
+TAP awarded all large package contracts for onshore and offshore construction of the pipeline as well as other services and items.
 These contracts fall under one of the three following categories:

 Early Works (EW) Contracts

 - Construction and rehabilitation of access roads and bridges in Albania [Contract awarded in April 2015]

 Company Provided Items (CPI) Contracts

 - Line pipes, casing pipes and bends

 Large diameter valves [Contract awarded in July 2015]

 - Turbo compressors [Contract awarded in September 2015]